ziyoung/better-wilcom-docs/wilcom-docs/Production/hoops/Define_custom_hoops.md

 ## To define a custom hoop...

-1Right-click the Show Hoop icon.
+1. Right-click the Show Hoop icon.
 The Options > Hoop dialog opens.

 ![hoops00035.png](assets/hoops00035.png)

-2Click Create.
+2. Click Create.
 The Create Hoop dialog opens.

 ![hoops00038.png](assets/hoops00038.png)

-3Select the required format for your hoop from the droplist – e.g. rectangle, circle, etc.
+3. Select the required format for your hoop from the droplist – e.g. rectangle, circle, etc.

-4In the Stitching Area Dimensions panel, enter the dimensional characteristics of the stitching area:
+4. In the Stitching Area Dimensions panel, enter the dimensional characteristics of the stitching area:

 - Circle: Circle stitching areas only require a Diameter to be specified.